 Today let’s take a look at ten interesting facts about the number eight.

 The number eight can be found naturally all over the world, as it’s a Fibonacci number.
-The sixth number in the Fibonacci sequence, eight, is the only number in this sequence (other than the number one) which is a perfect cube (2³).
+The sixth number in the Fibonacci sequence, eight, is the only number in this sequence (other than the number one) that is a perfect cube (2³).
 The following number in the Fibonacci sequence is thirteen, while the previous number is five.

 A gallon is the equivalent of eight pints within both the US and imperial measurement systems.
 That being said, there’s a difference between eight US pints and eight imperial pints.
 This is because a US pint is 473 ml, while an imperial pint is 568 ml, which makes a US gallon 3785 ml, while an imperial gallon is 4546 ml.